TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 ### Matching questions

-In the [matching questiontype](https://docs.moodle.org/en/Matching_question_type), the student has to match one or multiple given strings to a set of predefined strings.
+In the [matching question type](https://docs.moodle.org/en/Matching_question_type), the student has to match one or multiple given strings to a set of predefined strings.

 The full YAML format for a matching question is as follows: